Reviews You Can Rely On

 Upper Material Knit

 Compared to other options we tested, the Athens started developing odors faster, but we like that you can throw them in the washing machine.
 On longer walks, the minimal arch support also became noticeable.
 While notably lighter than other contenders, those requiring added support for longer periods on their feet should check out the Brooks Ghost Max 2.
 Minor shortcomings aside, we believe the Kizik Athens is an excellent option for anyone who values both convenience and comfort wrapped into one package.
-This shoe is great for folks who need to take shoes on and off repeatedly or who frequently transition between environments.
+This shoe is great for folks who need to take shoes on and off repeatedly for frequent transitions between environments.

 Read more: Kizik Athens review